flemay/3musketeers/docs/docs/environment-variables.md

 ## Understanding .env file with Docker and Compose

-This tutorial shows how `.env` files work with Docker and Docker Compose.
+This tutorial shows how `.env` file works with Docker and Docker Compose.

 ### Files